sziegler11-zz/sziegler11.github.io/about.md

-By day, I am a Data Scientist at Lending Club.
-In my spare time, I listen to music, play bass guitar, and occassionally run around outside.
+I’m Sam Ziegler, an Associate Data Scientist at LendingClub in San Francisco.
+Previously, I was a Machine Learning Engineer at Allstate, and before that a graduate student in mathematics at the University of Illinois at Chicago.